stephenlangtech/windows-error-fix-guide/README.md

 <img src="https://www.securedatarecovery.com/Media/blog/2024/blue-screen-of-death-laptop.webp" alt="How To Fix a Blue Screen of Death (BSOD) on Windows PC"/>
 </p>

-This repository serves as a qucik reference point to resolve common windows errors and perfromance issues.
-Each section will outline key symptoms, possible causes, and trobleshooting steps used by IT professionials to resolve them.
+This repository serves as a quick reference point to resolve common Windows errors and performance issues.
+Each section will outline key symptoms, possible causes, and troubleshooting steps used by IT professionals to resolve them.

 <h2>🥾Windows Failing to Boot or Stuck🥾</h2>